clouddevauthority/clouddevauthority-blog/content/post/starting-a-blog-with-hugo/index.md

 ### Configuring Report-Uri

 I created an account at [Report-Uri](https://report-uri.com) a project by Scott Helme.
 Report-Uri is a monitoring platform that captures browser reported CSP violations. i.e. if the scripts, css etc. on your site is served from unexpected domains or hosts.
-This dtects and prevents common attacks like XSS.
+This detects and prevents common attacks like XSS.
 All it needs is a properly configured Content-Security-Policy header.
 I have started in report only mode for now to just monitor and not actually block the scripts.
 This is how my CSP reporting graph looks.

 ![CSP Reporting Graph](img/csp-reporting-graph.png)